1842 Slave Revolt in the Cherokee Nation: Outcome

+The Cherokee Nation sent the Cherokee Militia to catch runaway slaves in November 1842.
+When they returned to Tahlequah on December 8, 1842, five slaves were executed, and Joseph Vann put most of his rebellious slaves to work on steamboats.

-The slave revolt had threatened the security of the labor force and owners' profits.
-The Nation passed a stricter slave code and required expulsion of free blacks from the territory, as they were considered to foster discontent among slaves.
-After the American Civil War, planters and the upper class of the Cherokee Nation shifted from plantation agriculture to developing manufacture of small-scale products, which were sold internally, instead of being exported.
+The slave revolt had threatened the security of enslaved labor force and plantation owners' profits.
+The National Council passed a stricter slave code and required expulsion of free blacks from the territory, thinking they might encourage resistance among the enslaved population.
+On December 2, soon after the revolt came to an end, the Cherokee National Council passed "An Act in regard to Free Negroes," directing sheriffs to advise all free blacks, excluding those already freed by the Cherokee, to leave the Cherokee Nation by January 1, 1843; refusal resulted in being sent to the agent of expulsion.
+Additionally, the act made those who freed their slaves responsible for the actions of the ones they freed.
+Any free black who tried to assist slaves in escaping their plantation would be punished with 100 lashes on their bare back and be expelled from the nation.
+After the American Civil War, planters and the upper class of the Cherokee Nation shifted from expansive plantation agriculture to small-scale manufacturing of products, which were sold internally, instead of being exported.

 As a mass escape that resulted in casualties and deaths of both slaves and others, the 1842 slave revolt was widely reported by newspapers.
 Even 50 years later, when the Fort Smith Elevator of Arkansas published an anniversary article about the escape, the account had a kind of mythic power.
 It recounted a morning when Cherokee slaveholders could not find their slaves and said that "hundreds" had disappeared overnight, rather than the 20 of fact.

-The slaveholder Joseph Vann was killed two years later in 1844, in the Lucy Walker steamboat disaster.